-- 1 How to Get Better at Fortnite with these Tips and Tricks
+- 1 How to Get Good at Fortnite with these Tips and Tricks

-How to Get Better at Fortnite with these Tips and Tricks
+How to Get Good at Fortnite with these Tips and Tricks

 This article serves to tell you how you can up your game playing and find out how to get better at Fortnite.
 What makes Fortnite the best Battle Royale game out there, is the complexity behind the simplicity.
 Fortnite isn’t your standard run and gun FPS game; there’s a lot you need to master if you want to become a top player.

 If you’ve already got game and looking for the perfect mouse to go with Fortnite then look at what gaming mouse you should invest in.